c-sports/cspn_mn_2.0_setup_guide/README.md

 5. Put the txid and index into the corresponding fields of the Setup Tool.

+6. Go to the "Send"-Tab and click on "Inputs..." under Coin Control Feautures.

+7. Switch to "List mode", right click the collateral you just sent and select "Lock unspent" (prevents spending of the collateral when sending coins, e.g setting up multiple Masternodes).

 ***

 ## Setting up the VPS